phreakmonkey/DayClock/README.md

 A simple "clock" to tell you what day it is.
 It utilizes the NTPtimeESP library (https://github.com/SensorsIot/NTPtimeESP) to determine the day of the week.

 Parts list:
-  - Wemos D1 (or suitable ESP8266 dev board)
+  - Wemos D1 Mini (or suitable ESP8266 dev board)
   - "9g" Micro Servo (standard 12mm x 23mm)
   - 3D printed STL files in this repo